maxboeck/mxb/src/posts/theme-switcher/2020-04-30-color-theme-switcher.md

 In addition to the "default" and "dark" themes I already had before, I created eight more themes this way.
 I used a couple of different sources for inspiration; the ones I liked best are [Adobe Color](https://color.adobe.com/explore) and [happyhues](https://www.happyhues.co/).

+{% callout "info" %}
-*(All my themes are named after Mario Kart 64 race tracks by the way, because why not.)*
+All my themes are named after Mario Kart 64 race tracks by the way, because why not.
+{% endcallout %}

 ## Transform to Custom CSS Properties